Get in the holiday spirit with holiday markets, Christmas light displays and seasonal events in the nation’s capital.

 Be dazzled by the lighting of the National Menorah

-Chanukah kicks off with this Dec.
-18 lighting ceremony of the world’s largest menorah on the White House Ellipse, which greets all with latkes, doughnuts, menorah kits and dreidels.
-Music from the United States Navy Band will add a soundtrack to the scene.
+Chanukah kicks off with a lighting ceremony of the world’s largest menorah on the White House Ellipse, which greets all with latkes, doughnuts, menorah kits and dreidels.
+Music from the United States Navy Band typically adds a soundtrack to the scene.
 As is the custom, a new candle is illuminated on each of the eight days of Chanukah.

 08